 Turns out, the wisdom of investing in Bauhaus-inspired objects is evident in how enduring and fresh those designs remain today.
 If you know where to look in Aspen, (hint: Start at Aspen Meadows) you’ll begin to sense that Bauhaus doctrines and philosophy continue to mold the way we aspire to exist on the planet.

-Photo courtesy of the Denver Art Museum
+Photography by: Photo courtesy of the Denver Art Museum